Why you should become a Certified Materials Professional?

 As the level of education attained is readily verified, the main driver for acceptance will be experience.
 The number of years of experience for each background type are suggestions only and consideration by a broader group is required.
-A set list of experience, skills and achievements has been developed in Section 6.

 Using a skills and professional achievement basis enables us to certify the Applicant.
 Recognition clarification can also be provided through letters of support by recognised people (e.g. heads of companies, superiors, customers and other CMatP members) if required.

 Examples of Experience Skills and Achievements

 Applicants eligible for certification as a CMatP can be drawn from the following areas of materials related activities: